 ACCELITY VIDEO MARKETING TIP:

-Use stock b-roll when the shot doesn’t work out.
+Use stock B-roll in places where the shot didn’t work out.

 Step 6: Promote